Self-guided Sightseeing Tour #1 in Freising, Germany

 Sight 16: Altötting Chapel

-Altöttingen Chapel is a parish church in St. Georg, Freising.
+The Altötting Chapel is a side church of the parish church of St. Georg in Freising.

 Sight 17: Moor Fountain

-The Mohrenbrunnen is a fountain in Freising, Upper Bavaria, Germany.
-It was created around 1700 by the Munich sculptor Franz Ableithner in the Baroque style.
-It was commissioned by the Prince-Bishop of Freising, Johann Franz Eckher von Kapfing und Liechteneck.
+The Mohrenbrunnen is a fountain in Freising (Upper Bavaria).
+It was created around 1700 by the Munich sculptor Franz Ablächner in the style of the Baroque.
+The client was the Freising bishop Johann Franz Eckher von Kapfing and Liechteneck.

 Sight 18: Königsstein

 The Königsstein is a stone pillar about four meters high on the banks of the Moosach in Freising.
-The monument was created by the sculptor Josef Kirchmayr and erected on the occasion of the celebrations of the 25-year reign of the Bavarian King Maximilian Joseph on 16 February 1824.
-Until 1853 it was located near the Hospital of the Holy Spirit.
+The monument was created by the sculptor Josef Kirchmayr and erected on the occasion of the jubilee celebrations of the 25-year reign of the Bavarian King Maximilian Joseph on February 16, 1824.
+Until 1853 it stood near the Heiliggeistspital.

 Sight 19: ehem.
 Korbinianskapelle